KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/11-fall-casting-out.md

 It marks the genesis of **SS / SM** as a distinct, self-reflective field—separated from direct consciousness of **DS / DM.**

 **Core Glyphic Sequence:**
-`◎ → ⟜ → ☍ → E↓→E`
+`◎ → ⟜ → ⚖ → ☍ → E↓→E`
-*(From integrated coherence, a synectic pivot introduces choice leading to fragmentation and a declivous entropic motion into distorted embodiment.)*
+*(From integrated coherence, a synectic pivot leads into the liminal field of choice, which resolves into fragmentation and a declivous entropic motion into distorted embodiment.)*

 ---